localgovdrupal/localgov_theme/src/assets/scss/README.md

 # Sass Style Guide

-This is a coding standard guide to formatting Sass stylesheets to encourage consistency between developers in this repository.
-Please take a common sense approach to modifying the sass, adopting a style of 'code what you see' rather than doing your own thing.
+This is a coding standard guide to encourage consistency between developers in this repository.
+Please take a common sense approach to modifying the sass, adopting a style of `code what you see` rather than doing your own thing.
 Our coding standards are inline with those set for Drupal and Bootstrap 4.

 ## Helper docs